jsinger67/parol/book/src/SemanticActions.md

 the semantic actions are typed and they are generated for the *non-terminals of your input grammar* instead of for *productions of the [expanded grammar](AstGeneration.html#the-expanded-grammar)*.

-You therefore don't have to mess around with `ParseTreeType` although you still encounter items of type `Token`.
-Also the expanded version of your grammar is much less of interest for you.
+You therefore do not have to work directly with `ParseTreeType`, although you still encounter items of type `Token`.
+Also, the expanded version of your grammar is much less relevant in day-to-day use.

-`parol`'s great merit is that it can generate an adapter layer automatically that provides the conversion to typed grammar items.
-Indeed I carved out some simple rules that can be applied universally to provide this layer of abstraction by generating the production bound semantic actions accordingly.
+`parol`'s great merit is that it can automatically generate an adapter layer that provides conversion to typed grammar items.
+This layer follows simple, universal rules by generating the production-bound semantic actions accordingly.

 This and the automatic AST type inference are the most outstanding properties of `parol`.